someone2639/Funkin/README.md

 ## Custom Battle Stage (Requires SM64 knowledge)

  - The stage model is located in `modding/stage.blend`.
 Edit the stage as you want, then export over Castle Grounds using the SM64 Level Exporter.
 Nothing in the level is _required_ for the game to work, but keep the BF object and Mario in the level at the very least so that the player gets some visual feedback.
+Additionally, if you want note feedback, keep a Message Toad object in view.
  - You might want to adjust the camera.
 The code for that is in `enhancements/puppycam_scripts.inc.c` under `newcam_funkin_cam`